 Take your time to look through the catalog carefully before shortlisting any potential horses you like the look of.
 It’s important to know what you want from a horse, this will help you to decide which ones to shortlist and which ones to leave out.
 One thing to keep in mind though is that photographs can sometimes be misleading and that people photograph everything their selling in the best possible way, the catalog is only a guide and it’s important to remember that.

-Some sellers will advertise their horse for sale privately before entering them for auction so once you’ve shortlisted a few possible horses it’s time to get online.
+Some sellers will advertise their horses for sale privately before entering them for auction so once you’ve shortlisted a few possible horses it’s time to get online.
 With a little bit of internet searching, you may be able to find these private adverts.
 They will often give you more photographs as well as videos of the horse being ridden.
 Don’t be disheartened if you don’t find any private adverts, not every seller will do this.

 As part of your pre-auction homework you should also check the terms and conditions of the auction company, for example, do they have a vet present at the auction, do they work with a reputable and reliable transport company or do you need to make your own transport arrangements.
 You should also make sure you’re aware of any fees they have and what those are.

 Every winning bid will incur a number of fees and it’s important to know what they are beforehand.
-While every auction company can set their own commission fee they do tend to range from between 6% and 8% of the total sale price.
+While every auction company can set its own commission fee they do tend to range from between 6% and 8% of the total sale price.
 You’ll also have to pay local or states taxes or VAT depending on the country you’re in.
 On top of this, you’ll also have to factor in a veterinary examination and transportation.
-These will need be added to your total price so it’s important to factor that into how high you’re willing to bid.
+These will need to be added to your total price so it’s important to factor that into how high you’re willing to bid.

 Ask anybody who’s ever bought a horse from an auction if they’ve got any advice for you and guaranteed the one thing they’ll all say is make sure you arrive in plenty of time and there’s a good reason for this.
 If you arrive early then you’ll be able to have a proper look at any horses you’re interested in whereas if you don’t give yourself enough time not only will you not be able to do this properly but you could potentially miss out on the horse you really wanted.
 This is why it helps to know which horses you’re interested in prior to arriving, you can then go straight to the horses that are on your shortlist.